Kharacternyk/pacwall/README.rst

             Use -D to enable integration with desktop environments.
             Use -W to enable pywal integration.
             Use -U to disable highlighting of outdated packages.
+            Use -V if you are on VOID LINUX (EXPERIMENTAL, MOST FEATURES DON'T WORK)

             All colors may be specified either as
             - a color name (black, darkorange, ...)